 PNC Bank loan costs vary widely depending on your ZIP code, loan type, loan amount and creditworthiness.
-Personal loans as low as 5.99% APR, though the starting rate might be higher in your area.
-Student loans begin at 5.39%–7.59% APR for fixed rates that stay the same over the life of the loan and 4.17%–6.37% for variable rates that change over time.
+Personal loans Starting from 7.24% APR, though the starting rate might be higher in your area.
+Student loans start at 3.69% for fixed rates that stay the same over the life of the loan and 4.16% to 7.07% (varies by loan term) for variable rates that change over time.
 PNC Bank caps both fixed and variable APRs at 13% on student loans.

-Auto loans are perhaps the least expensive financing option that PNC Bank offers, with APRs as low as 2.5%.
+Auto loans are perhaps the least expensive financing option that PNC Bank offers, with APRs Starting at 2.94%.
 Business loan rates are generally determined on a case-by-case basis so you might want to reach out to PNC Bank to find out what rate you can expect.